cs374/parking/webapp/README.md

+*** EDIT TO NAV BAR ***
+Python 10 has issues loading the Navigation module.
+Switched to a bootstrap navbar instead.
+Will delete the below instructions once I confirm how to set the active tab in the bootstrap framework.

 *** To View the Navigation Bar ***
 - inside of venv, install the Flask-Navigation module as follows...
 1. Open up the virtual environment